Founder Services Services for Startups

 - Projects—Comprehensive project management tool

-Given that all these tools come from one source—Zoho—the learning curve to use them is obviously much shorter than getting similar tools from from multiple sources.
+Given that all these tools come from one source—Zoho—the learning curve to use them is obviously much shorter than getting similar tools from multiple sources.

 What is really interesting at the time of writing, is that Remotely will remain free till July 1, 2020 by which time we all hope the Coronavirus crisis tides over.
 Zoho thereby wants to be of help to all teams.
 Zoho will announce pricing for Remotely soon, and will be in line with Zoho’s enduring commitment to offer value for money.